👤 Raffi Utama

 We can try to send an ICMP packet (ping) to the server.
 If the server didn’t respond, it means our configuration is correct.

 Screenshot above is trying to ping server ip address from another machine.
-It didn’t response that means the iptables configuration is correct
+It didn’t response that means the iptables

 But wait, can you receive any response from HTTP/DNS service?

 Yup, you can’t.
 The reason is because currently the server only allows incoming traffic targeting port 22.
-The other service like HTTP/DNS response can’t go through our server because it is blocked by iptables.
-To solve this issue, we need to added rules that allow the incoming traffic when the connection is RELATED or ESTABLISHED
+The other service like HTTP/DNS response can’t go through our server because it is blocked by iptables

-The command will add a rules that tell the iptables to allow a traffic if the state of the connection is ESTABLISHED or RELATED
+to allow a traffic if the state of the connection is ESTABLISHED or RELATED

-That’s the end of the article, so far we use iptables to only allow incoming SSH traffic through our server.
+to only allow incoming SSH traffic through our server.
 We can also, trying to block every OUTPUT conection.
-If you are interested to learn more about iptables.
-You can use the following resources:
+If you are interested to learn more about iptables

 https://linux.die.net/man/8/iptables